“Just the facts, ma’am.”

 Facts and features are great—just not in your sales content.

-The best sales enablement content spins product specs and customer testimonials into a compelling sales narrative.
+The best sales enablement pros find ways to spin product specs and customer testimonials into a compelling sales narrative.

 Why?
 Buyers respond to it.
 Messages received as part of a story register 22 times better with people than just facts.
 And while people like to buy, no one wants to be sold to: 71 percent of buyers are turned off by content that seems like a sales pitch.